FennBoii/YTM-OP/README.md

     - If you've got any ideas, leave them somewhere maybe in issues idk I'll *definitely* add them
 - Try to add releases for Mac and Linux in the future when I get the time
 - Add SENDING and RECIEVING for when you want to remotely play music through clients (the basics are already in the client just doesn't do anything yet)
+- Add a function to be able to add your own discord activity through a text file for the clientID and also maybe images

 </center>
 </br>